 The Mission of the GEDC is to serve as a global network of engineering deans and to leverage the collective strengths of the deans for the advancement of engineering education, research and service to the global community.
-The four main objectives of our strategic plan to include: institutional leadership, curriculum leadership, policy leadership and accreditation leadership.
+The four main arms of our strategic plan are: institutional leadership, curriculum leadership, policy leadership and accreditation leadership.

 News & Announcements

 In a creative approach to addressing diversity in STEM, the Next MacGyver is a competition seeking to inspire a new generation of women to pursue engineering.
 Watch the pitch session live July 28th!

 IFEES President, Uriel Cukierman, has selected Ramakrishna Seeram as the 2015 Global Visionary, while Satish Udpa has been recognized at the 2015 Pioneering Regional Leader.

 IFEES Member SPEED, has launched the a competition for students to address the problem of air pollution in India using PBL.

 On June 18, Georgia Tech's Gary May received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.